miljkovicjovan/hangman-game-python/README.md

 ***
 This mini-game/project was 100% made using **Python**.

-The point of the game is to guess letters and find the hidden word without losing all your lifes.
+The point of the game is to guess letters and find <br>
+the hidden word without losing all your lifes.

 **Have fun, commit and make issues.**

 *~jovan*